 You might be surprised to learn just how many zinc Lincoln cents are floating around out there.
 In fact, there are more than plenty to go around for every United States citizen.

 Over 200 billion zinc Lincoln cents have been made since 1982.
-With 310 million people living in the U.S. in 2011, that means there are easily more than 645 zinc Lincoln cents for every man, woman, and child living in the country!
+With 310 million people living in the U.S., that means there are easily more than 645 zinc Lincoln cents for every man, woman, and child living in the United States!

 Zinc Penny Minting Issues & Errors